Lizzo responds to sexual harassment lawsuit: "I'm hurt"

 The suit also includes allegations of religious and racial harassment, false imprisonment, interference with prospective economic advantage and more.
 However, those claims do not apply to all the defendants in the case.

-A specific amount for damages that cover emotional distress including unpaid wages, loss of earnings and legal fees has not been disclosed.
+A specific amount for damages that cover emotional distress, unpaid wages, loss of earnings and legal fees has not been disclosed.

 In a statement provided to NBC, the dancers’ lawyer Ron Zambrano said: “The stunning nature of how Lizzo and her management team treated their performers seems to go against everything Lizzo stands for publicly, while privately she weight-shames her dancers and demeans them in ways that are not only illegal but absolutely demoralizing.”